rackerlabs/rackspace-how-to/content/cloud-servers/create-a-cloud-server.md

 12. Click **Create Server**.

-Your server is built.
-After it is done being provisioned, your server displays the status **Running** and is now available for remote connection.
+After provisioning is complete, your server displays the status **Running** and is now available for remote connection.
 Specific remote connection instructions for your server are displayed in the side bar on the right of the Cloud Control Panel.

 ### Related articles